 Social Work and Counseling Resources

-- American Board of Examiners in Clinical Social Work: The AMBECSW sets national standards for clinical social work practice.
-This organization will be providing the critical accreditation new graduates will need, so it is an important resource to study; practitioners with AMBECSW certification qualify for preferential liability insurance rates.
+American Board of Examiners in Clinical Social Work The ABECSW sets national standards for clinical social work practice.
+This organization provides the critical accreditation new graduates need.
+Practitioners with ABECSW certification qualify for preferential liability insurance rates.

-- American Counseling Association: The ACA works to further counselors' professional development through a nationwide collection of divisions, regions, and branches.
-It offers continued education opportunities and conferences to entry-level practitioners and experienced professionals alike.
+American Counseling Association ACA works to further counselors' professional development through a nationwide collection of divisions, regions, and branches.
+This association offers continuing education opportunities and conferences to entry-level practitioners and experienced professionals alike.

-- American Mental Health Counselors Association: Founded in 1976, the AMHCA offers two publications (The Advocate Magazine and Journal of Mental Health), a selection of conferences and continuing education opportunities, and preferred liability insurance rates for both students and experienced counseling professionals.
+American Mental Health Counselors Association Founded in 1976, the AMHCA offers two publications, conferences, continuing education opportunities, and preferred liability insurance rates for students and experienced counseling professionals.